36-31-1 Definition of terms.

 (d) Mechanical devices such as vasopneumatic devices and CPM (continuous passive motion).

-(1) The person shall be a resident of South Dakota;
+(1) The person shall be a resident of the state;

-(2) The person shall be licensed to practice occupational therapy in South Dakota; and
+(2) The person shall be licensed to practice occupational therapy in the state; and

 (3) The person shall have practiced occupational therapy a minimum of three years.

-If any vacancy arises on the committee, the vacancy shall be filled in the same manner as original appointments.
+If any vacancy arises on the committee, the vacancy shall be filled in the same manner as an original appointment.
 The member shall serve the remainder of the unexpired term.
 The appointment to an unexpired term is not considered a full term.
+The committee shall meet the requirements of chapter 1-25 regarding open meetings.

 Source: SL 1986, ch 323, § 3.